mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 	* icebreaker
 	* visualization peer review

-**Due Monday 11/2 at 9am**
+**Due Monday 11/29 at 9am**

 1. Drafts of your [data visualizations](../assignments/#data-visualization) are due.
 Post to your website and turn in the link on Canvas.
 You might find that after conducting analysis and writing about your results that you need to modify your visualizations.
 That's fine!
-Final data visualizations will be due 11/9.
 2. Blog post week #10: In 250-300 words, let's have a project update!
 Address the following questions: what did you get done this week?
 How did it go?
 What could have gone better?
 What lessons did you learn this week?
 What did you learn that will be useful outside this class?
 What are your goals for next week?

 # Week 11 - Results + Interpretation